UA-NASA-Robotics/2024-2025-Robot-Code/ROS/RS_Package/README.md

 - **Executable**: `teleop_twist_joy_node`
 - **Purpose**: The `teleop_twist_joy_node` converts joystick input into `Twist` messages. `Twist` messages are used to represent velocity commands for robots.
 - **Parameters**:
     - `config_file`: A YAML file that defines how joystick inputs map to robot movement.
-The `ps3.config.yaml` file contains configuration specific to the PS3 controller.
+The `controller.config.yaml` file contains configuration for the controller.
-- **Remappings**:
-    - `/cmd_vel`: Remapped to `/turtle1/cmd_vel` to ensure the velocity commands reach the Turtlesim node.
 - **Output**: The node publishes `geometry_msgs/Twist` messages, which describe the linear and angular velocity of the robot (in this case, the turtle).
-These messages are sent to `/turtle1/cmd_vel` to control the movement of the turtle in Turtlesim.
+These messages are sent to `/cmd_vel` to control the movement of the turtle in Turtlesim.

 ## Desired Movement (RS Package Output):